cirruslabs/cirrus-ci-docs/docs/guide/persistent-workers.md

 Instead, Cirrus CI just [uses APIs of cloud providers](supported-computing-services.md) to create virtual machines or containers on demand.
 This fundamental design difference has multiple benefits comparing to more traditional CIs:

-1. **By design each execution environment is ephemeral.** Each Cirrus CI task starts in a fresh VM or a container without any state left by previous tasks.
+1. **Ephemeral environment.** Each Cirrus CI task starts in a fresh VM or a container without any state left by previous tasks.
 2. **Infrastructure as code.** All VM versions and container tags are specified in `.cirrus.yml` configuration file in your Git repository.
    For any revision in the past Cirrus tasks can be identically reproduced at any point in time in the future using the exact versions of VMs or container tags specified in `.cirrus.yml` at the particular revision.
 Just imagine how difficult it is to do a security release for a 6 months old version if your CI environment independently changes.
 3. **Predictability and cost efficiency.** Cirrus CI uses elasticity of modern clouds and creates VMs and containers on demand